stepro/kdo/README.md

 `-q, --quiet` | `false` | output no information
 `-v, --verbose` | `false` | output more information `--debug` | `false` | output debug information

+If multiple of these flags are specified, the `-q, --quiet` takes highest precedence, followed by the `--debug` and `-v, --verbose` flags in that order.

 ### Other flags